msergo/walias/readme.md

 > Manage email aliases for Wild Duck mail server.

-> The project has eventually been moved to the [K-Space repository](git.k-space.ee/k-space/walias).

 ## About

-This project was build for [K-Space Hackathon2023](https://wiki.k-space.ee/en/hackathon/2023)
+This project was build for [K-Space Hackathon2023](https://wiki.k-space.ee/en/hackathon/2023) and has eventually been moved to the [K-Space repository](git.k-space.ee/k-space/walias).

 ## Features
  * auth with oidc